Scrummy Lane

 How to serve them

-I’m not sure I need to tell you how to eat a warm, deliciously sticky iced cinnamon scroll just out of the oven.
-Grab a fork and dig in!
+I’m not sure I need to tell you how to eat a warm, deliciously sticky iced cinnamon roll just out of the oven.
+Just grab a fork and enjoy!

-Honestly, there is no ‘wrong’ way to eat a cinnamon scroll.
+Honestly, there is no ‘wrong’ way to eat a cinnamon roll.
 You can serve them hot, cold or somewhere in between.
 My preference is warm.
-I’m lucky because all it takes to turn cold scrolls into warm ones again is to heat them up for around 20 seconds in the microwave.
+I’m lucky because all it takes to turn cold rolls into warm ones again is to heat them up for around 20 seconds in the microwave.

 Ginger: Add 2 teaspoons of ground ginger to the cinnamon butter filling.
 If you like sprinkle a little candied ginger over the top of the icing too.

-Fruit jam/jelly: Dab some fruit jam or jelly over the cinnamon sugar before rolling up the dough.
+Fruit jam/jelly: Dab some orange or citrus marmalade over the cinnamon sugar before rolling up the dough.

 Lemon: Add lemon zest to the dough and use lemon juice instead of water or orange juice to make the icing for the top.
 The ‘icing’ on the ‘cake’?
 Sprinkle over some chopped strawberries for delicious strawberry lemon cinnamon scrolls.